-Governors/trustees/proprietors and the management of school/college safeguarding
+Governors/trustees and the management of school safeguarding

-As outlined in Keeping Children Safe in Education the governing body/trustees/proprietors have a strategic leadership responsibility for the school/college safeguarding arrangements and has/have the responsibility to ensure that the school/college complies with safeguarding duties under legislation.
+As outlined in Keeping Children Safe in Education (2023) the governing body and trustees have a strategic leadership responsibility for the school safeguarding arrangements and have the responsibility to ensure that the school complies with safeguarding duties under legislation.
 There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements.

-The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+The governing body and trustees and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
 This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
-Arrangements have been made to set out information sharing processes and principles within the school/college and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
-The school/college will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.
+Arrangements have been made to set out information sharing processes and principles within the school and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
+The school will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.